lettucecfd/NATriuM/src/doc/INSTALL OMNI.md

 ### deal.ii

-**deal II is compiled without zlib, but runs a test compilation on mpicxx and mpicc, which fails in Siegen.
+[//]: # (**deal II is compiled without zlib, but runs a test compilation on mpicxx and mpicc, which fails in Siegen.
 You may need ot manually install/link it.**
-In this case, search for the conda location and add this to options, e.g., `-D ZLIB_LIBRARY=~/miniconda3/pkgs/zlib-1.2.13-hd590300_5/lib/libz.so -D ZLIB_INCLUDE_DIR=~/miniconda3/pkgs/zlib-1.2.13-hd590300_5/include`.
+In this case, search for the conda location and add this to options, e.g., `-D ZLIB_LIBRARY=~/miniconda3/pkgs/zlib-1.2.13-hd590300_5/lib/libz.so -D ZLIB_INCLUDE_DIR=~/miniconda3/pkgs/zlib-1.2.13-hd590300_5/include`.)
 ```
 cd $NATRIUM_INSTALLATION_DIR
 wget https://github.com/dealii/dealii/releases/download/v9.3.3/dealii-9.3.3.tar.gz